 32 dBA with uncertainty of 3 dBA as measured according to ISO 17510 –1:2007.

-- Daily: Hang the mask and air tube in the shade to keep it dry.
+- Every day – hang the mask and air tube in the shade to keep it dry.

 - Regularly disassemble the H4i humidifier with the cleanable water chamber.
 Keep it dry when it is not in use.

 - Weekly – wash the mask and air tube

 - Monthly – wipe the exterior of the device

 - Every six months – replace the air filter, discharge and recharge the internal battery.